dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ##### Sets
 An unordered dynamic collection of unique invariable values.
-These are denoted with help of accolades.
+These are denoted with help of curly brackets.
 Empty sets must be notated in a specific way because the dictionaries als use curly brackets for notation.
 Some examples:
 ```javascript